expressjs/express/guide.md

 Express supports "redirect mapping", which by default provides _home_, and _back_.
 The _back_ map checks the _Referrer_ and _Referer_ headers, while _home_ utilizes
 the "home" setting and defaults to "/".

+### res.render(view[, options[, fn]])

+Render _view_ with the given _options_ and optional callback _fn_.
+When a callback function is given a response will _not_ be made automatically, however otherwise a response of _200_ and _text/html_ is given.

+ Most engines accept one or more of the following options, both [haml](http://github.com/visionmedia/haml.js) and [jade](http://github.com/visionmedia/jade) accept all:

+  - _context|scope_   Template evaluation context (_this_)
+  - _locals_          Object containing local variables
+  - _cache_           Cache intermediate JavaScript in memory (the default in _production_ mode)
+  - _debug_           Output debugging information

+### res.partial(view[, options])

+Render _view_ partial with the given _options_.
+This method is always available to the view as a local variable.

+- _as_ Variable name for each _collection_ value, defaults to the view name.
+  * as: 'something' will add the _something_ local variable
+  * as: this will use the collection value as the template context
+  * as: global will merge the collection value's properties with _locals_

+- _collection_ Array of objects, the name is derived from the view name itself.
+  For example _video.html_ will have a object _video_ available to it.

+The following are equivalent, and the name of collection value when passed to the partial will be _movie_ as derived from the name.

+    partial('movie.jade', { collection: movies });
+    partial('movie.jade', movies);
+    partial('movie', movies);
+    // In view: movie.director

+To change the local from _movie_ to _video_ we can use the "as" option:

+	partial('movie', { collection: movies, as: 'video' });
+	// In view: video.director

+Also we can make our movie the value of _this_ within our view so that instead of _movie.director_ we could use _this.director_.

+    partial('movie', { collection: movies, as: this });
+    // In view: this.director

+Another alternative is to "explode" the properties of the collection item into pseudo globals (local variables) by using _as: global_, which again is syntactic sugar:

+    partials('movie', { collection: movies, as: global });
+    // In view: director

 ### app.set(name[, val])